gildasmorvan/similar2logo/README.md

 ##### The Main class

-In the main class, the simulation model is instantiated as well as some probes to observe the simulation:
+In the main class, the simulation model is created and the web server is run.
+The three booleans in the constructor specify if the agents, marks and pheromones will be diplayed in the GUI.
+Here, only the agents are displayed.

-* `ProbeExceptionPrinter` prints on the standard output the trace of exceptions that are thrown during the execution of the simulation,
-* `ProbeExecutionTracker` tracks the execution of the simulation and prints notification messages in a stream printer,
-* `ProbeImageSwingJFrame` displays the content of the simulation in a [JFrame](http://docs.oracle.com/javase/7/docs/api/javax/swing/JFrame.html), using an image defined in a [GridSwingView](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/lib/probes/GridSwingView.html) probe,
-* `LogoRealTimeMatcher` slows down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

-Then the simulation model is run.

 ```
-		// Create the parameters used in this simulation.
-		PassiveTurtleSimulationParameters parameters = new PassiveTurtleSimulationParameters();
-		parameters.initialTime = new SimulationTimeStamp( 0 );
-		parameters.finalTime = new SimulationTimeStamp( 3000 );
-		parameters.initialSpeed = 0.1;
-		parameters.initialDirection = LogoEnvPLS.NORTH_EAST;
-		parameters.xTorus = true;
-		parameters.yTorus = true;
-		parameters.gridHeight = 20;
-		parameters.gridWidth = 40;
-		// Register the parameters to the agent factories.
-		TurtleFactory.setParameters( parameters );
-		// Create the simulation engine that will run simulations
-		ISimulationEngine engine = new EngineMonothreadedDefaultdisambiguation( );
-		// Create the probes that will listen to the execution of the simulation.
-		engine.addProbe(
-			"Error printer",
-			new ProbeExceptionPrinter( )
-		);
-		engine.addProbe(
-			"Trace printer",
-			new ProbeExecutionTracker( System.err, false )
-		);
-		engine.addProbe(
-			"Swing view",
-			new ProbeImageSwingJFrame(
-				"Logo level",
-				new GridSwingView(
-					Color.WHITE,
-					true
-				)
-			)
-		);

-		engine.addProbe(
+	SparkHttpServer http = new SparkHttpServer(new PassiveTurtleSimulationModel(new PassiveTurtleSimulationParameters()), true, false, false);

-			"Real time matcher",
+	http.getEngine().addProbe("Real time matcher", new LogoRealTimeMatcher(20));
-			new LogoRealTimeMatcher(100)
-		);

-		// Create the simulation model being used.
-		PassiveTurtleSimulationModel simulationModel = new PassiveTurtleSimulationModel(
-			parameters
-		);
-		// Run the simulation.
-		engine.runNewSimulation( simulationModel );
 ```

 ### <a name="jfollowing"></a> Adding a decision module to the turtles: The following turtles model

-We consider a model with agents that aim at following themselves.
+We consider a model with turtles that aim at following the closest turtle they perceive.
 The example source code is located in the package `fr.lgi2a.similar2logo.examples.following`.
 Following the structure of a SIMILAR simulation, the decision module of the following turtles is located in the class `fr.lgi2a.similar2logo.examples.agents.FollowingTurtleDecisionModel`.

 #### The behavior of turtles